Sancta Susanna: Background

 Sancta Susanna examines the relationship between celibacy and lust in Christianity, depicting the descent of a nunnery into sexual frenzy.
-Hindemith, around this time in his career has often been regarded, ‘a twenty-four-year-old dabbling in the realm of German expressionism’, and although it cannot be described as a fully fledged work of expressionism, the opera undoubtedly shows a significant reflexivity on the composer’s part to such contemporary artistic trends.
+Hindemith around this time in his career has often been regarded as "a twenty-four-year-old dabbling in the realm of German expressionism", and although it cannot be described as a fully fledged work of expressionism, the opera undoubtedly shows a significant reflexivity on the composer's part to such contemporary artistic trends.

-Much like his contemporaries, Hindemith spoke of the early twentieth century as a time in which ‘the old world exploded’, and artists were forced to make sense of this changed world by disregarding to a large extent, codes and conventions that had been established - in some cases - for centuries.
-Thus in the libretto (from the notable expressionist poet and playwright August Stramm) stage directions dominate over speech, which is highly fragmented through ellipses and incomplete phrases.
-Central to the opera is the expressionistic notion of shock as a means of articulating oneself, and musically, this was achieved to a large extent by pushing harmonic and tonal processes ‘to the very limits of tonality’.
+Much like his contemporaries, Hindemith spoke of the early twentieth century as a time in which "the old world exploded", and artists were forced to make sense of this changed world by disregarding to a large extent, codes and conventions that had been established – in some cases – for centuries.
+Thus, in the libretto (from the notable expressionist poet and playwright August Stramm), stage directions dominate over speech, which is highly fragmented through ellipses and incomplete phrases.
+Central to the opera is the expressionistic notion of shock as a means of articulating oneself, and musically, this was achieved to a large extent by pushing harmonic and tonal processes "to the very limits of tonality".
 Hindemith did not however, divorce himself entirely from formalism, and the work is structured in a series of variations.